psu13/mutable-hakyll/posts/digital-analogs.md

 But this word is a terrible way to describe the difference between traditional and digital photography.
 It's terrible because *both* processes make an *analog* of the original scene.
 Each system takes a series of millions of little quantum mechanical interactions between light and a substrate and turns them back into an image.
 Both processes sample the scene and then both use science and what the laymen would call a bit of magic to reconstruct a "whole" image.
 Film does this with silver, dyes and magic chemicals that tell the dyes where to go.
 Digital does this with CCDs and some clever software.
 While these paths are pretty different, the end result is the same: something that reminds you of an interesting thing you saw at some point in your life that you wanted to be able to see again.
 So you hit the button, and took the picture.

 **Editorial Note:** I was going to include a section about image reconstruction, how humans perceive images, and why the interpolation needed to create color images isn't really that big a deal.
 But, I think that would take a whole other article that I'm not qualified to write in order to get it right.
 In the end that would have been too much work just to troll either the idiots who seem to think that their precious images have *so much detail* that no compression could possibly maintain it, or the related idiots who think that their hearing, at 55, is so acute that they can actually hear a huge difference between 256K AAC and a WAV file.
 The answer in each case is: you are wrong, nerd.
 So I'll leave it at that.

+**Second Editorial Note:** In 2021 I updated the short discussion of dye couplers to be more acurate after I read more about how they work.